 Patients with cancer or severe chronic diseases often lose body fat and tend to feel cold.

-“Patients with anorexia nervosa not only have low body fat, but they also restrict caloric intake,” Dr. Moran says.
+“Patients with an eating disorder like anorexia nervosa not only have low body fat, but they also restrict caloric intake,” Dr. Moran says.
 “Severe calorie restriction lowers the metabolic rate resulting in lower production of body heat.”

 If you’re dealing with symptoms like severely restricting your food, you should see a doctor or mental health professional right away.